 bounded by the western coast of Italy, Sicily, Sardinia and Corsica.
 LZ notes

-Aldous Huxley’s Those Barren Leaves (1925), a satirical novel
+refer to Aldous Huxley’s early satirical novel, Those Barren Leaves

-set at an Italian Renaissance palace owned by a wealthy Englishwoman near the
+(1925), set at an Italian Renaissance palace owned by a wealthy English woman

 novel by Norman Douglas (1868-1952) set on the imaginary island of Nepenthe

-(based on Capri) in the Tyrrhenian Sea where a cast of curious characters
+(based on Capri) in the Tyrrhenian Sea where a cast of expatriate characters

-converse at length on various, often hedonistic topics.
+converse on various contemporary cultural topics.
 The novel was immensely

-physical presence in the novel and would be identified with the sirocco, hot
+physical presence in the novel and is explicitly identified with the sirocco, strong

-dry winds that blow up from north Africa into parts of southern Europe.
+hot and enervating winds that blow up from north Africa.

 15 the age demands an

 image…: from EP, “Hugh Selwyn Mauberley: Life and Contacts,” section II of